polterguy/phosphorusfive-dox/chapter-7.md

 If you execute the above code in your Apps/Executor, it will create a simple text file for you, inside of your private documents folder.
 To understand why, realize that the tilde `~` will be substituted with *"/users/username"*, before the file is saved.
 The *"username"* parts of the path, depends upon which user is logged in, invoking the **[save-file]** event.

 Since the root folder for *everything* related to files in P5, is the main root web application folder, this means your file can be found within *"/phosphorusfive/core/p5.webapp/users/root/documents/private/"* - Where ever that is locally within your system.
+Notice, this assumes you're using the source code version of Phosphorus Five.
+If you have deployed your system into a Linux production environment, typically the file will end up somewhere inside of _"/var/www/html/users/root/documents/private/"_ somewhere.

 ## The [apply] event

-The **[apply]** Active event, is kind of like the *"superman version"* of **[add]** from our previous chapter.
-It allows you to take a data source, and combine it with a template, to create an entire hierarchy of nodes, and append into some destination.
+The **[apply]** Active event, is kind of like the *"Superman version"* of **[add]**.
+It allows you to take a data source, and combine it with a template, to create an entire hierarchy of nodes, and append into some destination, applying your template for each **[src]** result node set.

 We will be using this Active Event, to dynamically create an HTML table, from the content of your data file, containing the *"database"* for your contacts.